YaGoSkktm/YaGoSkktm/README.md

 <div align="center">
   <h2>About me</h2>
   <p>
     Hello!
-I'm Yago, a Software Engineering student focused on Machine Learning and Python. 🤖<br>
+I'm Yago, a Software Engineering student focused on Machine Learning and Python. <br>
-    I am passionate about Data Science and I like to explore libraries like Pandas and Scikit-learn. 🧠
+    I am passionate about Data Science and I like to explore libraries like Pandas and Scikit-learn.
   </p>
   <p>
     My name is Yago Oliveira, Im 20 years old and currently studying at UCB.